 Courage: We demonstrate courage when we rise to the challenge in frightening situations.
 If we have an excess of courage, we act recklessly.
-If we have a defect of courage, we act cowardly and fail to act when and how we should.
+And if we have a defect of courage, we act cowardly.
+And we fail to act when and how we should.

 Magnificence: We demonstrate magnificence when we use our money to live a tastefully comfortable and rich life.
 If we have an excess of magnificence, we may fill our life with gaudy and tasteless possessions.
-If we have a defect of magnificence, we may live an overly ascetic life and not pay enough attention to beauty and comfort.
+And if we have a defect of magnificence, we may live an overly ascetic life.
+Or we may not pay enough attention to beauty and comfort.

 Truthfulness: We demonstrate truthfulness when we are honest in all our dealings.
 If we have a defect of truthfulness, we are dishonest and untrustworthy.
-If we have an excess of truthfulness, we overshare and divulge too much information about ourselves.
+But if we have an excess of truthfulness, we overshare and divulge too much information about ourselves.

 Wittiness: We demonstrate wittiness when we respond with appropriate humor to ourselves and the world.
-If we have an excess of wit, we may be a smart-ass, or we may make inappropriate jokes.
-If we have a defect of wittiness, we are dull and humorless.
+If we have an excess of wit, we may be a smart-ass.
+Or we may make inappropriate jokes.
+But if we have a defect of wittiness, we are dull and humorless.

 Friendliness: We demonstrate friendliness when we are kind and affable to those around us.
 If we have an excess of friendliness, we become intrusive and violate people’s boundaries.
-If we have a defect of friendliness, we are cold and aloof.
+But if we have a defect of friendliness, we are cold and aloof.

 How Does This Apply to Acting Rationally with Excellence and to Happiness?

-Aristotle believes our goal in life is to develop all of these virtues, avoiding either an excess or a defect of them, until we cultivate a stable character infused with all of the virtues.
+Aristotle believes our goal in life is to develop all of these virtues, avoiding either an excess or a defect of them.
+And the goal is to cultivate a stable character infused with all of the virtues.